 We manufacture finished dimensional lumber (2 by 4's, 2 by 8's, etc.) primarily made of spruce, pine, or fir, used in the construction of residential and multi-family homes, light industrial and commercial facilities, and the home repair and remodel markets.
-Wood chips, a by-product of the lumber manufacturing process, are used as raw materials in our High Purity Cellulose and Pulp & Paper facilities in Canada.
+Wood chips, a by-product of the lumber manufacturing process, are used as raw materials in our High Purity Cellulose, Pulp and Paper facilities in Canada.
+Additionally, bark and sawdust are used for fuel in several of our operations.